Arlodotexe/strix-music/README.md

   </details>

-## Model Plugins
+## Model Plugins: Easy customization
 [Model plugins](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.Plugins.Model.html) are an _extremely_ modular and flexible way to customize the SDK.

 In short, a model plugin modifies data or behavior for any [AppModel](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.AppModels.html) in the SDK by wrapping around it and selectively overriding members, then taking the place of the original model.

-One you have at least one model plugin, use the [PluginModels](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.PluginModels.html) layer to wrap around an existing data [root](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.AppModels.IStrixDataRoot.html), and provide plugins that you want applied to all interface implementations in the data structure.
+Once you have at least one model plugin, use the [PluginModels](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.PluginModels.html) layer to wrap around an existing [data root](https://strixmusic.com/docs/reference/api/StrixMusic.Sdk.AppModels.IStrixDataRoot.html), and provide plugins that you want applied to all interface implementations in the data structure.
 For example, an [ImageCollection](http://strixmusic.com/docs/reference/api/StrixMusic.Sdk.Plugins.Model.ImageCollectionPluginBase.html) plugin is applied to `IAlbum`, `IArtist`, `IPlaylist`, etc..

 Then, simply take the place of the original data root.